chesterbr/ruby2600/README.md

 Once released (planned for [RubyConf BR 2013](http://cfp.rubyconf.com.br/)), this software will be distributed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 If you have access right now, it me

 Copyright (c) 2013 Carlos Duarte do Nascimento (Chester) <cd@pobox.com>

+Atari word mark and logo are trademarks owned by Atari Interactive, Inc.

 See the file LICENSE.txt for copying permission.